4989.82.

 (b) “Artificial intelligence” means an engineered or machine-based system that varies in its level of autonomy and that can, for explicit or implicit objectives, infer from the input it receives how to generate outputs that can influence physical or virtual environments.

-(c) (1) “Consent” means a clear, explicit affirmative act by an individual that meets both of the following requirements:
+(d) (1) “Consent” means a clear, explicit affirmative act by an individual that meets both of the following requirements:

-(A) Unambiguously communicates the individual’s express, freely given, informed, voluntary, specific, and unambiguous agreement, either written or verbally,
+(A) Unambiguously communicates the individual’s express,

 informed, and voluntary agreement, either verbally or in writing, and documented in the record.